Plebware/Plebware.github.io/index.md

 > Technology, knowledge and creativity should remain accessible, understandable and connected to ordinary people.

-PlebWare brings together **knowledge, writing, software, education, media, research, and practical projects** — developed from the perspective of the people who actually use them — and has been online since 1999.
+PlebWare brings together **knowledge, writing, software, education, media, research, and practical projects** — developed from the perspective of the people who actually use them — and whose creator **has been working online since 1999**.

 <!-- PLEBVOX:END -->